July 13th to 15th 2018

 It was another busy weekend of caching in some good locations.

 Our first geocaching target was the set of puzzle caches that the GeoNord team released over the month of December last year.
 These were located around the “Bois des Forts” just outside Coudekerque.
-It was an area very familiar to Izzy and myself because we’d done a previous series of caches here on our way back home from GeoNord 2016 (in Valenciennes).
+It was an area very familiar to Izzy and myself.
+We’d done a previous series of caches here on our way back home from GeoNord 2016 (in Valenciennes).
 On that occasion it was a fiercely hot day and we had Alibags and Norfolk12 with us.
-This time around is was fiercely hot again, much as it had been in both the UK and northern France for the previous 9 weeks or so.
+This time around is was fiercely hot again.
+It had been fiercely hot in both the UK and northern France for the previous 9 weeks or so.

-We walked around the caches in reverse number order, for some reason, which put us in conflict with practically everyone else who was doing them on the same day.
+We walked around the caches in reverse number order, for some reason.
+This put us in conflict with practically everyone else who was doing them on the same day.
 I never was one for doing things by the book.

-The walk around was rather pleasant but a little slow, and it took us a good three hours to finish the 24 puzzles and one Wherigo there.
-It should also be noted at this point that the Happy Hunter was the only one among us who’d leaned towards the full trouser when getting dressed in the morning, and so was effectively the only one who could attack the caches in the undergrowth here without getting stung or bitten into extinction.
+The walk around was rather pleasant but a little slow.
+It took us a good three hours to finish the 24 puzzles and one Wherigo there.
+It should also be noted at this point that the Happy Hunter was the only one among us who’d leaned towards the full trouser when getting dressed in the morning.
+He was therefore the only one who get caches from the undergrowth without getting stung or bitten into extinction.

-Anyway, we finished off the series at the Forts using HHHP20’s phone and then, on returning to the car, googled office stationery and/or electronics shops that were nearby.
+Anyway, we finished off the series at the Forts using HHHP20’s phone.
+On returning to the car, I googled office stationery and/or electronics shops that were nearby.
 There was one kind of half a mile away on the way back towards Dunkirk, which was kind of convenient.

 Bray-Dunes is a busy little town and it was getting towards the end of the afternoon when we arrived, at about 5pm.
-We thought the 18 caches here (plus an earthcache) should maybe take us an hour and a half, maybe two hours at most.
-What we hadn’t bargained on was that the paths through the dunes were mainly composed of loose sand, and as a result our speed over the ground was quite slow.
+We thought the 18 caches here (plus an earthcache) should maybe take us an hour and a half.
+OK, maybe two hours at most.
+What we hadn’t bargained on was that the paths through the dunes were mainly composed of loose sand.
+As a result our speed over the ground was quite slow.
 The caches were all easy, and we found them all quite quickly, but it seemed very hard work covering the ground between them.
 The net result was that it was most definitely dinner o’clock by the time we’d done the caches.

 We’d arrived back in the town somewhere other than we’d left it, but the walk back to the car gave us a good overview of the various restaurants on offer.
 Izzy had a particular one in her mind, so we walked back there.
 The food was really quite good.
 I treated myself (again) to the local Flemish delicacy of beef stew with gravy so thick that it can be scraped up directly with the chips.
 In this case, the chips had been cut in such a way that each one formed a tiny shovel that was ideal for gravy excavation.
 Lush.
 By the time we’d finished main courses it was distinctly dark and we were getting cold, so we confused the staff by moving indoors while they weren’t looking.
 Izzy ordered a massive pudding which ended up being good enough for the both of us.
 Also lush !